toantk911/react-native-tab-view/README.md

 [![Version][version-badge]][package]
 [![MIT License][license-badge]][license]

+A folk from [satya164/react-native-tab-view](https://github.com/react-native-community/react-native-tab-view) which remove some animated components for better performance.

 A cross-platform Tab View component for React Native.

 - [Run the example app to see it in action](https://expo.io/@satya164/react-native-tab-view-demos).